 - Add aliases of your additional mailboxes under your main email@example.com account in order for the firstname.lastname@example.org to send emails from these extra mailboxes.
 Make sure to verify aliases.
 This is used in order for UseResponse to be able to use main support@ account to send emails from additional mailboxes.

 The last step would be adding these accounts in UseResponse.
-For self-hosted version there would be options to set SMTP and IMAP servers and all the rest mailboxes would be just forwarders to be added in the system that you've already setup in step3.
+For self-hosted versions, there would be options to set SMTP and IMAP servers and all the rest mailboxes would be just forwarders to be added in the system that you've already set up in step 3.

-That way all incoming requests to different mailboxes would get into system as tickets and all users would be notified from the box they have sent request to.
+That way all incoming requests to different mailboxes would get into the system as tickets and all users would be notified from the box they have sent a request to.

 More details about configuration and understanding of mailboxes could be found Configure Mailboxes for Notifications, Tickets & Replies

 There are some specific instructions that should be followed in order to configure additional address (alias) to your Exchange account: